chargify/docs.chargify.com/doculab/docs/tls-upgrade-notice.md

 ## Ruby

 Ruby uses the system openssl.
 OpenSSL v0.9.8 will no longer work, but later versions work without any changes required.
-With Ruby 1.9+ you can test the connection with this script: should we create gist and embed the follow code snippets into the docs and blog posts?
-At least for WP, gist is the cleanest way to do code snippets
+With Ruby 1.9+ you can test the connection with this script:

     require 'openssl'
     require 'net/http'